KaidenWilliams/startup/README.md

 Using fetch provides a lot more functionality than just including every source in HTML file

 Kept getting 502 error, problem was with my package.JSON and package_lock.JSON, probably just forgot to NPM download certain things I was using.

+Class methods can be defined without a function keyword.